-I wish this group of us Principle Approach® families, spread across our country, could rally together in person to help each other out.
-The best I can offer to you is this blog, e-mails, freebies and prayerfully more support that you are looking for through our Chrysalis Members’ Club that is starting up this coming school year (2017-2018).
+I wish this group of us Principle Approach® families, spread across our country, could rally together in person to help each other.
+The best I can offer to you is this blog, e-mails, freebies and prayerfully more support that you are looking for through our Biblical-Principle Approach Homeschool Experience™ membership (discipleship and mentoring in the Biblical-Principle Approach).

 I hope you find this post edifying.
 Please be encouraged.
 You can do it!